Should Women Consume Turmeric During Pregnancy?

 But what about the South Asian root spice turmeric?

-Given that turmeric contains more than 300 potent bioactive compounds (including curcumin) – all of which have multiple biological actions in our bodies… is it safe for women to consume turmeric during pregnancy?
+Given that along with curcumin, turmeric contains more than 300 potent compounds, is it safe for women to consume turmeric during pregnancy?

 What is Turmeric?

-Typically added as a colorant and spice to Indian and South Asian curries, as well as to mustard and some cheeses, turmeric is the spice that gives these foods their yellow color.
-Known scientifically as Curcuma longa, turmeric root has also been used in India as a medicinal component in Ayurveda, the traditional Indian system of medicine which has been around for some 5,000 years or more.
+Typically added as a colorant and spice to Indian and South Asian curries, as well as to mustard and some cheeses, turmeric is the spice that gives these foods their distinctive yellow color.
+Known scientifically as Curcuma longa, turmeric root has also been used in India as an important component in Ayurveda, the traditional Indian system of medicine which has been around for some 5,000 years or more.

-More recently, thousands of scientific studies have been carried out on curcumin − the main bioactive ingredient in turmeric.
-Curcumin has shown to have powerful anti-inflammatory and antioxidant properties and is believed to be responsible for many of turmeric’s known health benefits.
+More recently, thousands of scientific studies have been carried out on curcumin, the main ingredient in turmeric.
+Curcumin is now known to have anti-inflammatory and antioxidant properties and is believed to be responsible for many of turmeric’s known benefits.